 - For some women, age 40 marks the time to begin annual mammogram screening for breast cancer.
-The American Cancer Society recommends that Women ages 40 to 44 should have the choice to start mammograms if they wish to do so.
+The American Cancer Society recommends that women ages 40 to 44 should have the choice to start mammograms if they wish to do so.
 Women age 45 to 54 should get mammograms every year while women 55 and older should switch to mammograms every 2 years, or can continue yearly screening.
 Women should talk to their doctor or other health care professional about when to start and how often to get a mammogram.
+There are different guidelines for breast cancer screening depending on your personal risk for getting breast cancer and whose guidelines you chose to follow.
 Women should weigh the benefits and risks of screening tests when deciding whether to begin getting mammograms at age 40.

 Healthy behaviors work far better than medicine at preventing illness, and don't require a prescription:

 - Do 30 minutes of brisk walking or other exercise most days of the week (or about 150 minutes a week).
 And add in some strength training at least twice a week.
 Your risk for cardiovascular disease, diabetes, and some types of cancer will fall dramatically.